teancom/codex/aws.md

 You can validate your manifest by running `make manifest` and ensuring that you get no errors (no output is a good sign).

-Then, you can deploy to your BOSH director via `make deploy`.
+Then, you can deploy to your BOSH Director via `make deploy`.

 Once you've deployed, you can validate the deployment via `bosh deployments`.
 You should see the bolo deployment.
 You can find the IP of bolo vm by running `bosh vms` for bolo deployment.
 In order to visit the Genesis web interface on your `bolo/0` VM from your browser on your laptop, you need to setup port forwarding to enable it.